Khori Bennett: Philadelphia Fury

 In 2019, Bennett signed with NISA side Philadelphia Fury, playing a single game for the team before the club had to withdraw from the 2019 season and fold.

 Cabezo de Torres

 In late 2021, Bennett spent time with sixth-tier Spanish side CA Cabezo De Torres.

 Charlotte Independence

 In April 2022, after trialing with the club in preseason, Bennett signed with USL League One club Charlotte Independence.
 He made his debut for the club on 16 April 2022, starting in a 2–1 win over Northern Colorado Hailstorm.
 On August 1, 2022, Bennett was named USL League One Player of the Week for Week 18 of the 2022 season after scoring his first hat-trick against Central Valley Fuego FC.

 Las Vegas Lights

 On 5 March 2024, Bennett joined USL Championship club Las Vegas Lights.

 Al-Nasr

 On 14 January 2025, Las Vegas transferred Bennett to Kuwaiti club Al-Nasr for a club-record transfer fee.

 Sacramento Republic

 On July 17, 2025, Bennett returned to the United States, joining USL Championship side Sacramento Republic FC.

+Colorado Springs Switchbacks

+On January 14, 2026, Bennett signed a two-year deal with USL Championship side Colorado Springs Switchbacks.